who to talk to

 travel funding

 We are trying to fund travel of our graduate students.
 The priority are the students presenting their results or close to their graduation.
 Typical upper bound is around $500 per trip ($750 for students finishing their PhD in the current year).
+For foreign trips, the department also will cover travel health insurance.

 - To apply for the funding complete the application form (and ask your advisor, if you don’t present at the event, to write to the DGS, explaining how the event will help your research, and whether they have alternative sources of funding).